PaulaPRamirez/Bio/README.md

 </p>
 Welcome to my GitHub profile!
 </p>
 I am a data analyst at Universidad Comillas, specializing in uncovering captivating stories hidden within data.
 With a curious, active, and open mind, I have a passion for exploring and discovering patterns and trends that may otherwise go unnoticed.
-Through my analytical skills, I bring a unique perspective to interpreting data, allowing me to provide valuable insights.
 Join me on this exciting journey as I delve into the world of data and create new projects!

 <h3 align="center">Connect with me:</h3>
 <p align="center">